 If you’re involved in any type of marketing, it’s extremely easy to fall into the habit of hype.
 In fact, many marketing professionals are plagued by this.
 Affiliate marketing, mobile marketing, and pay per call efforts (essentially, all types of marketing), require that your marketing pitch capture your lead’s attention and motivate them to do something.
 At least, this is your hope.
 Impressing your audience with your words is an absolute necessity.
 If you’re words aren’t successful, you’ll lose sales and maybe your self respect if you resort to adding one of these overused hype words to your marketing vocabulary.

-However, you are probably well aware that both consumers and the press are more skeptical today, than ever before.
+Both consumers and the press are more skeptical today, than ever before.
 Everyone has become more attuned to marketing efforts.
-Many marketing adjectives are so used that the words no longer have any real meaning.
-In fact, all these words will do is clutter up your copy.
-It’s wise to “think twice” before adding any of these words into pitches or marketing copy:
+Many marketing adjectives are so used in such excess that the words no longer have any real meaning.
+All these words will do is clutter up your copy.
+It’s wise to “think twice” before adding any of these words into pitches or marketing copy…

 It’s true that most marketing professionals have been guilty of using these phrases and terms at one point or another, and sometimes even after being warned, these words often sneak through.
 However, being aware of these marketing faux pas will help you avoid using these terms when you make a pitch or publish content.
 Unfortunately, using these words amounts to lazy marketing.
 Your audience will always see right through this.